sindresorhus/Gifski/gifski-api/README.md

 ## Building

-1. [Install Rust via rustup](https://www.rust-lang.org/en-US/install.html) or run `rustup update`.
+1. [Install Rust via rustup](https://www.rust-lang.org/en-US/install.html).
 This project only supports up-to-date versions of Rust.
-You may get compile errors, warnings about "unstable edition", etc. if you don't run `rustup update` regularly.
+You may get errors about "unstable" features if your compiler version is too old.
+Run `rustup update`.
 2. Clone the repository: `git clone https://github.com/ImageOptim/gifski`
-3. In the cloned directory, run: `cargo build --release`
+3. In the cloned directory, run: `cargo build --release`.
+This will build in `./target/release`.

 ### Using from C